masterSmallwood/wikipages/readme.md

 `docker exec -ti wikipages bash`

+### Tests

+Within the container in the working directory, run:

+`./vendor/bin/phpunit --testsuite project`

 ### Usage:

 If you don't provide any arguments, it will query the current date and hour.
 The wikipedia data for the current hour may not be available yet.